Hush (1998 film)

-Hush is a 1998 American thriller film starring Jessica Lange and Gwyneth Paltrow.
+Hush is a 1998 American thriller film starring Jessica Lange, Gwyneth Paltrow and Johnathon Schaech.

 Plot

-Newlyweds Helen and Jackson live together in New York City.
-At the beginning of the film, the two are driving towards the Kentucky farmhouse, Kilronan, where Jackson grew up, primarily to introduce Helen to Jackson's mother, Martha, during the Christmas holidays.
+A couple, Helen and Jackson Baring, lives together in New York City.
+The two drive to the Kentucky farmhouse, Kilronan, where Jackson grew up, primarily to introduce Helen to Jackson's mother, Martha, during the Christmas holidays.
 They arrive late in the evening and go straight to bed.
-The next morning Helen awakens to Martha arranging the room, as she thought Helen was asleep in the other bedroom.
-During their stay Martha tries to convince Jackson to stay to help her run the farm.
-Helen notices that Martha cleans their room and arranges their things every day, including Helen's contraceptive.
+The next morning Helen awakens to Martha arranging the room.
+During their stay, Martha tries to convince Jackson to stay to help her run the farm.
+Martha cleans their room and arranges their things every day, including Helen's contraceptive.

-After returning to New York in the new year, Helen discovers she is pregnant after getting violently ill at work.
+After returning to New York in the new year, Helen discovers that she is pregnant.
 When she informs Jackson of this, he asks her to marry him and she accepts.
-The wedding is held at Kilronan, where Helen meets Jackson's paternal grandmother, Alice, who tells Helen she doesn't trust Martha.
-Alice points out Martha is extremely smart and capable of doing the farmwork of four men.
-Before Alice can say more Martha interrupts.
+The wedding is held at Kilronan.

-After the wedding they return to their New York apartment.
+After it, they return to New York.
 One night after work, Helen is assaulted by a burglar who steals her locket and makes sexual advances.
-When Helen tells him she's pregnant, he cuts her abdomen and leaves.
+When Helen says that she is pregnant, he cuts her abdomen and leaves.
 The fetus is not injured.

-Martha arrives unannounced, saying she wants to sell Kilronan because she cannot run it alone.
+Martha arrives unannounced, saying that she wants to sell Kilronan because she cannot run it alone.
 Helen tells Jackson she wants to move to Kentucky and in with Martha for a year and help renovate the land.
-Jackson tells Helen that his father, Jack, died in the house when he was seven; Jackson blames himself because he ran into his father, pushing him down the stairs to his death.
-Jackson also tells Helen that his father had been cheating on Martha with a woman named Robin Hayes.
-Helen says they should go back to the farm so Jackson can face his "old ghosts".
+Jackson reveals that his father Jack died in Kilronan when he was seven; Jackson blames himself because he ran into Jack, pushing him down the stairs to his death.
+Jackson adds that Jack had been cheating on Martha with a woman named Robin Hayes.
+Helen says that they should return to Kilronan so Jackson can face his "old ghosts".